Appizy/appizy-app-embed/README.md

 [![Build Status](https://travis-ci.org/Appizy/appizy-app-embed.svg?branch=master)](https://travis-ci.org/Appizy/appizy-app-embed)

 Appizy official WordPress plugin is the easiest way to embed the web-calculator created with Appizy into your content.

 Note: this is the development area.
-For the official plugin package, got to the office WordPress page.
+For the official plugin package, got to the official [App Embed](https://wordpress.org/plugins/appizy-app-embed/#description) page on WordPress.org.

 ## Usage